-Sean Mann is a Kansan by birth, a Detroiter by choice, and a graduate of Kalamazoo College.
+Sean Mann was one of the co-founders of Detroit City FC and serves as CEO.
+Prior to joining the club full-time, Mann spent over a decade in various political roles in Lansing.
+A proud Detroit resident, Mann graduated from Kalamazoo College with degrees in History and Physics.
 While completing his postgraduate degree at the University of Bristol, he served as a researcher in the United Kingdom’s House of Commons for the Shadow Secretary of State for Culture, Media and Sport.
-Sean is also an active resident of southwest Detroit, and member of the Clark Park Coalition; all of the above which help him execute his role for DCFC spearheading community and corporate relations for the team.
+Sean is also an active resident of southwest Detroit, and board member of several non-profits; all of the above which help him execute his role for DCFC spearheading community and corporate relations for the team.

 As the old saying goes, “One person’s polar bear costume thrown in a dumpster never to be worn again is another soccer team’s mascot.”
 Friendly the Bear joined the DCFC family as the unofficial mascot of Detroit’s soccer team in 2014.
 From his humble beginnings at the base of a waste receptacle, he has become an international sensation, loved and adored by millions around the world.
 There’s even a velvet portrait of Friendly at the Detroit City Clubhouse.
 Upon seeing the painting, a prominent art collector named Mean Sann estimated its worth as “priceless.”
 Friendly’s regular appearances at Detroit City FC friendly matches and community events provides smiles for fans of all ages.
 His crooked head, questionable stench and lack of pants has led him to be affectionately known as Detroit’s Dumpster Bear(TM).
 Friendly is an integral part of the DCFC culture, and you can support Friendly’s polar bear friends and their habitats – which are being impacted by climate change at an alarming rate – at https://polarbearsinternational.org/.